 Maghrebi mint tea is a special drink made from green teas, sugar, and spearmint leaves in this country.
 Basically, this drink is famous throughout North African countries, but it has a special connection with Moroccan history.

-However, there is a debate about its exact origin, but most people claim Maghrebi was introduced to Moroccan citizens from the mid 19th century by the British.
-This beverage is usually served for guests or any social activity.
+However, there is a debate about its exact origin, but most people claim Maghrebi was introduced to Moroccan citizens in the mid-19th century by the British.
+This beverage is usually served to guests or at many social activities.

 For more information, mint tea in Morocco might be flavored with flowers, herbs, or orange blossom water.
 Especially in cold months, adding warm herbs to mint tea is a wonderful idea.